dlion/dryrun/_posts/2013-03-04-exam-project-1.md

 ---
-title: "Exam Project Part One"
+title: Exam Project Part One
-description: "In the previous article we saw a little library to semplify my work, today I'm going to talk about a software that allows to track any color and at the same time tell other…"
+description: In the previous article we saw a little library to semplify my work, today I'm going to talk about a software that allows to track any color and at the same time tell other…
 tags:
-  - Past
-  - Programming
-  - ComputerVision
-  - OpenCV
+- learning
 cover: "/assets/images/covers/roboteyes1.png"
 ---

 [In the previous article we saw a little library to semplify my work](https://domenicoluciani.com/2013/02/26/exam-project-prelude.html), today I'm going to talk about a software that allows to track any color and at the same time tell other softwares which colour we have chosen